 Great influencer strategy depends on curating a diverse variety of influencers who create authentic content that reach and inspire their audience.
 Your influencers may be bloggers, industry experts, thought leaders, customers, or even other non-competing brands.
 No matter who you choose, though, they need to align strategically with your brand’s goals and needs — otherwise, you could risk wasting unnecessary spend.Influencers who align with your brand are out there — it’s just a matter of finding them.
 Click To Tweet

-How to find influencers for your brand
+How to find influencers that fit your brand

 - Audience: Are their followers your potential customers?